Shuangshuang007/heragemini/README.md

 An intelligent job search platform that aggregates and analyzes job listings from multiple sources including LinkedIn, Seek, Jora, and Adzuna.

+## Third-Party Data Sources

+Hera AI distinguishes between **ATS-based sources** and **job board platforms**:

+### ATS / Employer Career Sources (e.g., Lever)
+- We may integrate with **ATS providers** (e.g., Lever) and/or employer career pages that publish job postings via **official or openly available** job feeds/endpoints.
+- For these sources, we may store **job metadata** (e.g., title, company, location, posting URL, timestamps, source tag) to enable search, deduplication, ranking, and recommendations.

+### Job Board Platforms (e.g., LinkedIn, SEEK, Jora, Adzuna)
+- We **do not scrape, copy, or host** job content from these platforms.
+- We may provide **search/deep links** that take users to the original platform.
+- When users click these links, their interaction is governed by the platform's own terms and privacy policy.

+**What we do NOT do:**
+- We do not scrape or replicate full job page content from job board platforms.
+- We do not collect users' job board platform account credentials.
+- All job data displayed comes from Hera AI's own aggregated database (not from third-party platforms).

 ## Features

 - Multi-source job aggregation (LinkedIn, Seek, Jora, Adzuna)